 That's uncomfortable for a lot of people, especially kids and first-timers.
 A full-face mask fixes all of that with natural nose-and-mouth breathing and no mouthpiece to bite down on.

-Below, I'll break down the best full-face snorkel mask for each scenario, plus a complete buying guide to help you tell a well-built mask from a cheap knockoff.
+Here's the best full-face snorkel mask for a few different scenarios, plus how to spot a well-built mask versus a cheap knockoff.

-When I tested it, the WildHorn Outfitters Seaview, is the mask that made me stop reaching for a traditional mask and snorkel.
+The Seaview is the mask that made me stop reaching for a traditional mask and snorkel on basic beach snorkel days.

-The Cressi Duke Dry is the lightest mask on this list by a significant margin, at 0.55 lbs, less than half the weight of the Seaview.
+The Cressi Duke Dry is the lightest mask on this list by a significant margin, at 0.55 lbs (0.25 kg), less than half the weight of the Seaview.
 If packing light matters to you, this is the one.

-When I tested it, the viewing area is what stood out most.
-Cressi claims 30% more visible area than other masks, and in the water that difference is noticeable.
+The viewing area is what I noticed most.
+Cressi claims 30% more visible area than other masks, and in the water that difference is real.
 You see more.

 The dry snorkel and specialized deflector kept water out and prevented fogging throughout my testing.
 The silicone skirt is soft and hypoallergenic, and the seal held up well, though the fit wasn't quite as comfortable for me personally as the Seaview.

-It comes in three sizes and multiple color options, and it's backed by a 2-year warranty, the longest of any mask on this list.
+It comes in two sizes and multiple color options, and it's backed by a 2-year warranty, the longest of any mask on this list.

-The Ocean Reef Aria QR is the heaviest mask on this list at 1.72 lbs, and one of the pricier options.
+The Ocean Reef Aria QR is the heaviest mask on this list at 1.72 lbs (0.78 kg), and one of the pricier options.
 What you get for that is a dry snorkel system that didn't leak once when I tested it.

-The fit is comfortable, and the unobstructed view makes for a solid surface snorkeling experience.
-The standout feature is the QR (quick release) buckle system.
-It lets you get the mask off fast in an emergency, which is something cheaper masks often skip.
+The fit is comfortable, and the unobstructed view is great for surface snorkeling.
+The QR (quick release) buckle system is the real selling point here.
+It lets you get the mask off fast in an emergency, something cheaper masks often skip.

 The SEAC Unica is the cheapest full face snorkel mask I feel comfortable recommending.